Ayush-0918/Ayush-0918/README.md

 🏫 **CT Group of Institutions**
 💡 **Aspiring Software Engineer | AI & ML Enthusiast**

-I am a passionate Computer Science student focused on building strong fundamentals in **Data Structures, Algorithms, Software Development, and Artificial Intelligence**.
+I am a motivated Computer Science student passionate about **software development, artificial intelligence, and real-world problem solving**.
-I believe in **learning by doing**, participating in real-world problem solving through **hackathons, projects, and virtual industry experiences**.
+I believe in **hands-on learning**, building projects, participating in hackathons, and continuously improving my technical and professional skills.

 ---

 ## 🎯 Career Objective

-To secure a challenging **internship or entry-level role** where I can apply my technical skills, gain industry exposure, and continuously grow as a responsible and skilled software engineer.
+To secure a **challenging internship or entry-level opportunity** where I can apply my skills, gain industry exposure, and grow into a responsible and skilled software engineer.

 ---